 We like the Skratch Labs Sport Hydration drink mix for lots of reasons.
 Unlike some sports drinks, it’s not over-flavored or too sweet.
 Skratch Labs simply has the necessary electrolytes to match what’s lost in sweat, so you rehydrate and get a little energy.
 It’s also organic, plant-based vegan, verified non-GMO, gluten free, dairy free, and Kosher—and it does it all while still tasting great.

-SKRATCH LABS Sport Hydration Drink Mix, Lemon Lime (20 single serving packets) - Natural, Electrolyte Powder Developed for Athletes and Sports Performance, Gluten Free, Vegan, Kosher
+SKRATCH LABS Sport Hydration Drink Mix, Lemon Lime (20 Single Serving Packets) - Electrolyte Powder Developed for Athletes and Sports Performance, Gluten Free, Vegan, Kosher

 Skratch Labs Sport Hydration has half the sugar and twice the sodium of traditional sports drinks, so you get the sports nutrition your body actually needs on long bike rides.